paulvha/SPS30_lora/README.md

 ### version lora / October 2019
  * Initial version optimized for Arduino Feather lora 32U4

+### version Lora / 1.0.2 / November 2019
+ * added forwarder between TTN and Luftdaten (see documentation in luftdaten folder)
+ * forwarder tested on Ubuntu, Raspberry Pi and Windows 10
+ * Forwarder can also save the data in a file in local directory or share
+ * small change in the sketch in the data order

 ## Author
  * Paul van Haastrecht (paulvha@hotmail.com)